Alex Tapscott interview: Taking stock of the blockchain revolution

 Tapscott: Fraud in the space is a big problem.
 It’s important to differentiate between two things.
 There are projects that don’t succeed, because the idea is flawed or the execution is flawed or any number of reasons.
 And then there are projects that are outright fraud.
 Lots of startups fail.
 Just because they fail doesn’t mean they weren’t well-intentioned.
 Many of the projects we’ve seen fall into that category.
 But a certain number fall into the fraud category.

 The reason that these have been allowed to proliferate — or not allowed to, but have been able to – is because the market itself is still very new.
 There isn’t a lot of self-regulation or oversight.
 Most of the participants are what would traditionally be called retail.
 They’re individuals, not institutions.
-Regulators are not particularly—at least historically, they have not had an active hand in this marketplace.
+Regulators are not particularly — at least historically, they have not had an active hand in this marketplace.

 My perspective is that this is, in many ways, a new asset class, a new asset category, and there’s lots of opportunities for innovation.
 But that doesn’t mean that, just because it’s a new and innovative area, there shouldn’t be sensible oversight and regulation.
 There are lots of existing laws that deal with things like market manipulation or Ponzi schemes and so on.
 Those rules should be applied vigorously to this marketplace in order to cut down on that fraud.
 When that happens, the marketplace will be much more vibrant and will be able to sustain more growth in the long term.

 In terms of innovation and regulation writ large, that’s a more complicated question.
 Criminal activity, it’s easy to say that we want to stop that and it should be stopped.
 But there are lots of ways in which this technology transcends or conflicts with the current rules.
-Specifically, are these different token offerings securities offerings, or they something else?
+Specifically, are these different token offerings securities offerings, or are they something else?
 I think many of them would fit the bill of a securities offering, but some might not.
 Being able to differentiate between those is a central challenge.

 To their credit, a lot of regulators at the SEC have done a terrific job of working to understand this, talking to people in the industry.
 They’ve been vigorous when they see wrongdoing, and that’s fine.
 They’ve been open-minded when the questions are more complex.
 But figuring out the answers to this is going to be a tough one, and I think it will require a multi-stakeholder approach, where industry, regulators, and other stakeholders have a voice and are able to articulate their opinions.